nosratheno/clyell/albums/october-2018.md

 layout: post
 title:	"Album of the Month - October 2018"
 date:	2018-11-11 15:00:00
+categories: aotm
 ---

 ### Ghost - Meliora (2015)

 I really enjoy this album.
 It has the metal vibe that I appreciate, but I can also listen to it when my kids are around without feeling concerned about the overall harshness (as I listen to metal almost exclusively).
 Start to finish, it is a __very__ easy album to digest.

 ![Ghost - Meliora][meliora]

 [meliora]: https://nosratheno.github.io/images/albums/october-2018-meliora.png "Ghost - Meliora"